 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Russia's proven oil reserves were 60 billion barrels as of January 2012, according to the Oil and Gas Journal.
+Russia's proven oil reserves were 80 billion barrels as of January 2013, according to the Oil and Gas Journal.
 Most of Russia's resources are located in Western Siberia, between the Ural Mountains and the Central Siberian Plateau and in the Volga-Urals region, extending into the Caspian Sea.
 Eastern Siberia holds some reserves, but the region has had little exploration.

 Exploration and production

-The untapped oil reserves of Eastern Siberia, the Russian Arctic, the northern Caspian Sea, and Sakhalin Island are attracting attention.
-ExxonMobil, Shell, and BP have secured acreage and are investing heavily in exploration and development on hydrocarbon-rich Sakhalin Island, although the government is pushing for a greater role for domestic companies in these projects.
-Gazprom acquired control of the Sakhalin-2 project from Shell, and the Russian state company is continuing to seek control of the marketing of gas supplies from the Sakhalin I project, led by ExxonMobil.
+The potential oil reserves of Eastern Siberia, the Russian Arctic, the northern Caspian Sea, and Sakhalin Island are attracting attention.
+A number of international oil companies have secured acreage and are investing heavily in exploration and development on hydrocarbon-rich Sakhalin Island, although the Russian government is pushing for a greater role for domestic companies in these projects.
+Gazprom acquired control of the Sakhalin-2 project from Shell, and it is seeking control of the marketing of gas supplies from the Sakhalin I project, led by Exxon Neftegas Limited, a subsidiary of ExxonMobil.